Battle of Monte Cassino: Battle honours

 Some units were awarded battle honours by the British and Commonwealth Armies for their roles at Cassino.
 Specifically, units that participated in the first part of the campaign were awarded the battle honour 'Cassino I'.
 Subsidiary battle honours were also given to units that participated in specific engagements during this part, including Monastery Hill, Castle Hill, and Hangman's Hill.

 Units that participated in the later part of the battle were awarded the honour 'Cassino II'.

 All members of the Polish units were awarded the Monte Cassino Commemorative Cross.

 Casualties

-The capture of Monte Cassino came at a high price.
-The Allies suffered around 55,000 casualties in the Monte Cassino campaign.
-German casualty figures are estimated at around 20,000 killed and wounded.
-Total Allied casualties spanning the period of the four Cassino battles and the Anzio campaign, with the subsequent capture of Rome on 5 June 1944, were over 105,000.
+The capture of Monte Cassino came at a high price, though sources differ on the degree.
+Axelrod states that the Allies suffered around 55,000 casualties in the Monte Cassino campaign, while German casualty figures are estimated at around 20,000 killed and wounded.
+Parker meanwhile states that total Allied casualties spanning the period of the four Cassino battles and the Anzio campaign, with the subsequent capture of Rome on 5 June 1944, were over 105,000, while Axis casualties were at least 80,000.
+Holland states the casualties for the period 11 May to 6 June only (ie. For Operation Diadem) were 51,754 for the Axis (ie. one-third of total fighting strength) and 43,746 for the Allies.

+According to data complied by Italian non-profit organization Dal Volturno a Cassino, 5,934 Commonwealth soldiers (British, Canadian, Newfoundland, New Zealand, South African and Indian) were killed, 4,345 French soldiers were killed, around 3,000 American soldiers were killed, 1,052 Polish soldiers were killed, and 80 Italian soldiers of the Italian Co-belligerent Army were killed (in December 1943 only).
+As for German dead, Dal Volturno a Cassino estimated that around 15,000 Germans had been killed during the battle.
+Dal Volturno a Cassino did not list any figures or estimates for the losses of the National Republican Army.

 The town of Cassino was completely razed by the air and artillery bombardments (especially by the air raid of 15 March 1944, when 1,250 tonnes of bombs were dropped on the town), and 2,026 of its prewar population of 20,000 were killed during the raids and the battle.